glenux/qasim/README.md

 Qasim (القاسم)
 ==============

-Qasim is a tool born to your remote shares available simply from the system tray on your favorite desktop !
+Qasim is a tool born to make your remote shares easily available from the system tray, on your desktop !

 It uses FUSE filesystems, thus everything remains accessible even under command-line shell, under your favorite operating system (Linux, Windows,